 GASB Statement No. 68 was implemented for the fiscal year ended June 30, 2015 and does not require retroactive implementation.
 Data will be added as information is available until 10 years of such data is available.

-Schedule of the School District's Contributions Michigan Public School Employees Retirement Plan
+School District of the City of Saginaw Required Supplementary Information Schedule of the School District's Pension Contributions Michigan Public School Employees Retirement Plan

 Last 10 Fiscal Years